Widmannstätten (crater)

 Widmannstätten is a lunar impact crater in the southern part of the Mare Smythii, near the eastern limb of the Moon.
 The rim of this crater has a wide gap along the western side, where it is joined to the larger Kiess.
 There is also a gap in the northern rim where the crater floor is joined to the adjacent lunar mare.
 The dark interior floor of this formation has been flooded by lava, leaving a level interior surface and a shallow surviving rim.

+Both Kiess and Widmannstätten have fractured floors.

+The craters Kiess and Widmannstätten were referred to as Wright Brothers, such as by the crew of Apollo 17, prior to being officially named by the IAU in 1973.